demiurgeQuantified/PZModdingGuides/guides/ScriptFunctions.md

 ## OnCanPerform
 Called when checking whether a character is able to perform the recipe.
 This is mostly useful when something beyond the recipe itself is required to craft.
 If you want to check the items involved, [OnTest](#ontest) is better.

+If this function returns false or nil, the recipe is not able to be crafted.
+If it returns any other value, the recipe is allowed, as long as no other factors are preventing it.

 Name | Type | Description
 --- | --- | ---
 recipe | [Recipe](https://projectzomboid.com/modding/zombie/scripting/objects/Recipe.html) | The recipe being checked